Last Update 9 maanden geleden

 PocketBible should automatically download.
 On some devices, you’ll be prompted to install the app automatically, but on the Kindle devices (and maybe others), you’ll have a few more steps:

 - Original Kindle Fire and HD: You may have to tap the notification number next to your name in the upper left corner of the screen.
 You will then see a list of notifications.
 One of them should say something like com.laridian.pocketbible or pocketbible.apk and “download complete”.
 Select that one.
 You’ll be asked if you want to install PocketBible and it will ask if you want to allow PocketBible to use network communications and some other things.
 Choose the “install” button and when it’s done choose “open”.

 - Kindle Fire HDX: After you download from the Silk Browser, tap on the menu icon in the top left corner.
 Choose the Downloads option and you should see PocketBible.apk listed there.
 Tap on it and choose the install option to finish the process.
 If you prefer, you can watch a video of this.

-Once PocketBible is installed you can choose it from the carousel like any other program.
-The PocketBible icon may look “blurry” but that’s OK — Amazon uses low-resolution icons for third-party apps because they’re upset that you didn’t give them any money to run the software on their device, so they want to make you think there’s something less than professional about our app. :-)
+Once PocketBible is installed you can choose it from the carousel or launch screen like any other program.
+On Kindle devices, the PocketBible icon may look “blurry” but that’s OK — Amazon uses low-resolution icons for third-party apps because they’re upset that you didn’t give them any money to run the software on their device, so they want to make you think there’s something less than professional about our app. :-)